LordIdra/transfer-window-old/plan.md

-[ ] Spacecraft can't change SOI while performing burn [ ] Spacecraft burns aren't included in predictions [x] The 40 second delay between SOI changes aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+[ ] Spacecraft can't change SOI while performing burn [ ] Spacecraft burns aren't included in predictions [x] The 40 second delay between SOI changes aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa [ ] Fix the weird desync that happens when creating a burn while another burn is happening

 ECS
 - Each component is a representation of state of one part of an entity